4 December 2018

 The National Assembly adopted the Joint Constitutional Review Committee’s report on the review of Section 25 of the Constitution.
 209 MPs voted in favour, 91 against, with 0 abstentions.

 Minister of Justice, Ronald Lamola, said: “Changing the Constitution was just one instrument we could have used.
 The matter is now ended.
 We will now use our simple majority to pass laws that will allow for expropriation without compensation.”
-Post Views: 1,174
+Post Views: 2,236

-The Ad Hoc Committee to initiate and introduce legislation amending Section 25 of the Constitution in order to allow for the expropriation of land without compensation.
-Post Views: 1,159
+The National Assembly established an Ad Hoc Committee in terms of Rule 253 to initiate and introduce legislation amending Section 25 of the Constitution.
+Post Views: 1,069